Lavonte David: 2024

+2025

-On March 15, 2023, David resigned with the Buccaneers on a one year, $7 million dollar contract.
+On March 7, 2025, David re-signed with the Buccaneers on a one-year deal.

+In Week 5, David had an interception off of Sam Darnold late in a game against the Seattle Seahawks.
+This proved to be a game changer, as the Buccaneers won the game 38-35 thanks to a 39-yard field goal from Chase McLaughlin.

 Personal life

 While at Nebraska, David volunteered his time with the team to hospital visits and the Husker Heroes program.
 In December 2012, David led students through football drills and promoted the importance of health and fitness for the opening of BUCS CARE School Fitness Zones at two local Elementary schools.
-In the same month, the linebacker tacklealso visited youth at All Children's Hospital in St. Petersburg and sang holiday carols to residents at Westminster Palms retirement home in December 2012.
+In the same month, the linebacker also visited youth at All Children's Hospital in St. Petersburg and sang holiday carols to residents at Westminster Palms retirement home in December 2012.
 In June 2012, David visited MacDill Air Force Base in Downtown Tampa to tour a hurricane aircraft, witness a military dog training session, and thank civilian workers and active duty military for their service.
 In 2020, David was chosen as the Buccaneers' nominee for the 2020 Art Rooney Sportsmanship Award.